s4ke/Master-Thesis/src/md/004-relwork.md

 written by me, Martin Braun, together with Oleg Lobachev and Phil Trinder.
 The original idea for this paper came up during a Masters Research Project done under the supervision of Oleg Lobachev.

-This thesis, while based on work originally done during the Master's research project, is, however dramatically different from the work presented there.
+While based on the ideas of the Master's research project, the work presented here is dramatically different.
 In this thesis, the results are a lot more sophisticated and detailed and only Chapters \ref{sec:parallelHaskells} -- \ref{sec:map-skeletons}
 are somewhat based on work done during the original project.